 American Hockey League Announces Schedule Changes

 SPRINGFIELD, Mass. ...
-The American Hockey League today has announced the following changes to the 2020-21 regular-season schedule:
+The American Hockey League today announced that due to the AHL's COVID-19 protocols, the Cleveland Monsters will be unable to travel to Rockford for their games this Friday and Saturday.

-- AHL Game #8 (Tucson vs. San Jose at Tucson Arena), scheduled for Friday, Feb.
-5, has been canceled and will not be rescheduled.
+The Chicago Wolves have replaced Cleveland as Rockford's opponent on Saturday, Feb.
+6. Game time is 3:00 CT.

-- AHL Game #14 (Tucson vs. San Jose at Tucson Arena), scheduled for Saturday, Feb.
-6, has been rescheduled for Sunday, Feb.
-7, at noon MT.
+POSTPONED: AHL Game #6 - Cleveland at Rockford, from Fri., Feb.
+5 to TBD

 • Discuss this story on the American Hockey League message board...